 35×12.5R17 vs 315/70R17 – LOAD Differences

 The load range is just a complicated way of telling you what the maximum number of pounds the tire can comfortably support is.
-It’s a common misconception that Size and load rating are related however they actually have very little to do with each other.
-315/70R17s are also available in C/D/E rages.

-Personally, I am a fan of XL for most 4WD ½ ton trucks and SUV applications.
-Here the application is key i.e. is it your daily driver or is it used as a work truck etc.
+Here the application is key i.e. is it your daily driver or is it used as a work truck etc?

-SL – Standard load, normal body ply with regular load capacity, P metric like P255/70R17
+- SL – Standard load, normal body ply with regular load capacity, P metric like P255/70R17

-XL – Extra load, heavier body ply with high load capacity also P metric
+- XL – Extra load, heavier body ply with high load capacity also P metric

-C ply(6) rating, heavier body ply with higher load capacity, LT metric like LT285/70R17
+- C ply(6) rating, heavier body ply with higher load capacity, LT metric like LT285/70R17

-E ply(10) rating, heavier body ply with higher load capacity also LT metric
+- E ply(10) rating, heavier body ply with higher load capacity also LT metric

 Gas Mileage Difference between 33 and 35” Tires

-You can expect 1 to 2 mpg difference when upgrading from 33” to 35“tires.
-The larger diameter, width, and circumference add to the unsprang weight which has a direct effect on fuel economy, performance, gearing, and other drivetrain components.
+The larger diameter, width, and circumference add to the unsprung weight which has a direct effect on fuel economy, performance, gearing, and other drivetrain components.

-Users who have made the switch have reported a decrease of anything between 1-2mpg when cruising on the highway and 2-4mpg when driving in the city.
-Of course, the truck’s low-down torque and overall performance outputs play a major factor and figures will vary from vehicle to vehicle.
+- The truck’s low-down torque and overall performance outputs play a major factor and figures will vary from vehicle to vehicle.

-It’s not uncommon for Jeep Wrangler owners to fit 35” tires, since they have SFA and plenty of options to improve wheel clearance.
-Of course, re-gearing is key.
-Once you fit 35s it recommended to go with either the 5.13 or 4.88 gears.
-Even though frugal gas mileage shouldn’t really be your main concern when driving a 4WD, many JK owners report a drop of between
+Even though frugal gas mileage shouldn’t be your main concern when driving a 4WD, many JK owners report a drop of between

-Difference between 35-Inch and 315 Tires (Metric Vs Mm)
+Difference between 35-inch and 315 Tires (Metric Vs Mm)

-YES, 315 wide tires are the same as 35” tires although 315 is the tread width in millimeters and 35″ is the tire diameter.
-315/70/17 is usually the accepted metric equivalent size for standard/imperial 35-inch tires.
+YES, 315-wide tires are the same as 35” tires although 315 is the tread width in millimeters and 35″ is the tire diameter.

 Resources

-In most cases when comparing physical differences most 35″ tires hardly crack the 34″ mark in actual tire size.
-If you find a tire that has both “315” and “35” measurements take a look at load range/speed rating to determine the best fit for your application.
+If you find a tire that has both “315” and “35” measurements take a look at the load range/speed rating to determine the best fit for your application.